Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Launching-AAI.md

 rewards = train_agent_single_config(configuration_file=configuration_file, env_path = env_path, watch = True, num_steps = 500, num_eval = 3000)
 ```

-So, what are we doing in the above code?
+Here's a breakdown of what the above code does:

-- We first import the necessary libraries, including the PPO algorithm from Stable-Baselines3.
+- **Import Libraries:** Imports necessary libraries, including the PPO algorithm from Stable-Baselines3.

-- We then define a function called `train_agent_single_config` that takes the configuration file, the path to the AnimalAI.exe file, and other parameters as input.
-The function creates the Animal-AI environment and wraps it using the `UnityToGymWrapper` class from the `mlagents_envs` package.
-We then create a PPO agent using the `PPO` class from Stable-Baselines3 and train the agent for a specified number of steps.
+- **Define Function:** Defines `train_agent_single_config` which takes the configuration file, path to AnimalAI.exe, and other parameters as inputs.
+This function:
+  - Creates the Animal-AI environment and wraps it using `UnityToGymWrapper`.
+  - Creates a PPO agent using Stable-Baselines3 and trains it for a specified number of steps.

-- The other parameters are as follows:
+- **Parameters:**
-    - `log_bool` - a boolean value that specifies whether to log the training process using TensorBoard.
+  - `log_bool`: Boolean to log the training process using TensorBoard.
-    - `aai_seed` - an integer value that specifies the seed for the Animal-AI environment.
+  - `aai_seed`: Integer specifying the seed for the Animal-AI environment.
-    - `watch` - a boolean value that specifies whether to watch the agent play.
+  - `watch`: Boolean to watch the agent play.
-    - `num_steps` - an integer value that specifies the number of steps to train the agent.
+  - `num_steps`: Number of steps to train the agent.
-    - `num_eval` - an integer value that specifies the number of evaluations to perform.
+  - `num_eval`: Number of evaluations to perform.

-- We then call the `train_agent_single_config` function with the configuration file and the path to the AnimalAI.exe file as input.
+- **Call Function:** Calls `train_agent_single_config` with the configuration file and path to AnimalAI.exe.

-- Lastly, the rewards obtained during training are stored in the `rewards` variable.
+- **Store Rewards:** Stores rewards obtained during training in the `rewards` variable.

-**N.B:** The `configuration_file` and `env_path` variables should be replaced with the path to your configuration file and the Animal-AI.exe file, respectively, as in our previous example.
+**Note:** Replace `configuration_file` and `env_path` with the path to your configuration file and Animal-AI.exe/app file.

-After running the code, the Animal-AI environment will launch in training mode.
-The agent will be trained using the PPO algorithm.
-Note that the controls in training mode are not available.
-The agent will learn to navigate the environment and collect rewards based on the configuration file you provided.
+Running this code launches the Animal-AI environment in training mode.
+The agent is trained using the PPO algorithm and learns to navigate the environment and collect rewards based on the configuration file.

-A folder named `tensorboardLogs` will be created in the current working directory (where you ran the code).
-You can view the training logs there directly.
+A `tensorboardLogs` folder will be created in the current working directory, where you can view training logs.

-If you are new to training agents in Animal-AI, we've provide a guide on how to integrate Animal-AI with other AI libraries such as Stable-Baselines3 and DreamerV3 [here](/docs/integration/Integrate-AAI.md).
+For new users, a guide on integrating Animal-AI with other AI libraries like Stable-Baselines3 and DreamerV3 is available [here](/docs/integration/Integrate-AAI.md).

 ## Conclusion

-Congradulations!
+Congratulations!
 You've successfully launched the Animal-AI environment.

-This guide hopefully has provided you with the necessary steps to launch the Animal-AI environment in both manual play and training modes.
-You can now interact with the environment using the keyboard and mouse in manual play mode or train an agent using the code provided in training mode.
-Of course, you can also use the code provided in your own Python scripts to launch the Animal-AI environment.
+This guide has provided the necessary steps to launch the Animal-AI environment in both manual play and training modes.
+You can now interact with the environment using the keyboard and mouse in manual play mode or train an agent using the provided code in training mode.
+You can also use the provided code in your Python scripts to launch the Animal-AI environment.
 Please check our documentation for more information on the platform and how to use it.

-If you encounter any issues or have any questions, please feel free to reach out to us on our [GitHub Discussions](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/discussions).
+If you encounter any issues or have any questions, please reach out to us on our [GitHub Discussions](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/discussions).
 You may also wish to check our [FAQs](/docs/FAQ.md) for answers to common questions.